 Indonesia - GDP

-FocusEconomics Consensus Forecast panelists expect consumer spending to boost growth this year and see GDP expanding 5.1% in 2016, which is unchanged from last month’s forecast.
-For 2017, the panel sees economic growth at 5.3%, which is also unchanged from the previous month’s estimate.
+FocusEconomics Consensus Forecast panelists expect private consumption to boost growth this year and see GDP expanding 5.2% in 2017, which is unchanged from last month’s forecast.
+For 2018, the panel sees economic growth at 5.4%.

 Indonesia - GDP Data